 Social Networking Platforms:

 Geofencing technology is currently being used in border security by different countries.
 India too uses geofence technology on international borders for security purposes.
-Hence, as soon as anyone tries to violate the borderlines the security alert is sent to the security deployed on the borders.
+Hence, as soon as anyone tries to violate the borderlines a security alert is sent to the security deployed on the borders.
 Therefore, the mobile application sends alerts both on the entry and exit of the person from the geofenced area.

 Mobile Application and Marketing using Geofencing Technology.